Causes Of IBS: 9 Interesting Theories.

 With IBS [REF1] [REF2]

-You as IBS patient may feel gut pain, bloating, and distension even with normal amounts of gas inside your intestine.
+As an IBS patient, you may feel gut pain, bloating, and distension even with normal amounts of gas inside your intestine.

-Normal amounts of gas in your colon -> abnormally stimulate the stretch receptor in your colon wall -> sends a false signal of distension -> you feel pain (colics, distension, or bloating).
+Normal amounts of gas in your colon -> abnormally stimulate the stretch receptor in your colon wall -> sending a false signal of distension, -> you feel pain (colics, distension, or bloating).

 Source: This study.